arijuana cooking mistakes and put you well on the road to making great tasting potent marijuana edibles!

 OK, this one isn’t a mistake as there is more than one way to infuse.
 Some people do not like to add water to the mix, but I do.
 Especially on the stovetop, the water will help things infuse at a lower temperature and avoid things burning and scorching which will result in unappetizing taste and THC that’s rendered useless by being cooked at too high a temperature.
 The water also helps with appearance and flavor by washing away some of the green color and strong herbal flavor.
+The photo at the right shows marijuana butter made with and without water in the mix and marijuana oil made with and without water.
+The same type and amount of marijuana was used for each of the infusions in the exact same amount.
+In all instances there was a better final yield when using water, and a lighter color and less herbal flavor.
 The amount of water is not important, but I always add at least as much water as butter or oil.
 I do this even when infusing in the slow cooker.
 Click to find instructions for how to make marijuana butter and cannabis oil.

 3. Cooking marijuana at too high a temperature.

 Generally speaking, lower cooking temperatures are better.
 THC is completely degraded at temperatures in excess of 392 degrees F although it starts to break down long before that.
 Since water boiling never gets above 212 degrees F, I always recommend adding water when making cannabis infusions (see point 2 above).
 You will also need to pay attention to cooking temperatures when using the infused butter and oils, or when cooking with marijuana concentrates.
 Do not use infused marijuana oils for direct sautéing for frying.
 If you are making something battered, make sure the medicated part is inside the batter.
 You can cook at oven temperatures up to 375 degrees F, as the food itself will not get that hot.